photoprism/photoprism-docs/docs/getting-started/faq.md

 However, storage is typically affordable enough for most users to go for better quality and performance instead.

+### Can I skip creating thumbnails completely? ###

+The smallest [configurable](../user-guide/settings/advanced.md) limit is 720px for consumption by the indexer and TensorFlow during image classification.
+Recreating and keeping them in memory is too demanding, even for the most powerful servers.

 ### I'm having issues understanding the difference between the import and originals folders? ###

 Import is a temporary folder from which you can move or copy files to *originals* in a structured way that avoids duplicates.